dfinity/portal/docs/developer-docs/setup/cycles/cycles-ledger.md

 dfx identity get-principal
 ```

-This principal ID will be used when others want to send you cycles using the cycles ledger.
+This principal ID will be where you need to send your ICP tokens to create cycles and canisters.
+It will also be used when others want to send you cycles using the cycles ledger.

-## Using the cycles ledger

 ### Checking your cycles balance

 To check the cycles balance of your user principal ID, use the command:

 ```
-dfx cycles balance
+dfx cycles balance --network ic
 ```

 ### Converting ICP to cycles